TiagoOlivoto/metan/cran-comments.md

 # R CMD check results
 0 errors | 0 warnings | 0 notes

+I hope these changes make this version suitable for publication in CRAN.
 Thank for your time in helping me with this submission.

 Best Regards